Bingquan-InSAR/GMTSARplus/README.md

 ---

-## description
+## 📝 Description

 Run a full SBAS workflow (download → SBAS processing → export) in one command.

 - The AOI is read from `--kml` (any vector file supported by GeoPandas/Fiona).
 - The script computes the AOI bounding box in **EPSG:4326**, then formats it as:
   `west,east,south,north` (required by `pSAR_gmtsar_s1.py -roi`).
 - Downloaded Sentinel-1 data are stored under `./<outdir>` in the working directory.
 - Precise orbit files are downloaded to:
   `$S1_ORB/aux_poeorb`.

 ---

-## outputs
+## 📦 Outputs

 Generated under `workdir`: